CyberSource/cybersource-rest-samples-java/README.md

-# CyberSource REST samples for Java
+# Java Sample Code for the CyberSource SDK
 This project provides a sample codes for REST APIs supported by CyberSource

 ## Requirements